angelozerr/tern-jug/README.md

 Tern plugin used for [tern.java](https://github.com/angelozerr/tern.java) JUG demo.
 See [docs](https://github.com/angelozerr/tern.java/tree/master/docs) for the presentation.

-At the end of the demo, we can manage a JUG compeltion like this :
+At the end of the demo, we can manage a JUG Factory object completion like this :

 ![Test JUG step3](https://github.com/angelozerr/tern-jug/wiki/images/TestJUGStep3.png)